-What you can do: Tell you dentist what medications you take before you have any dental work.
+What you can do: Tell your dentist what medications you take before you have any dental work.
 Get regular dental checkups to look for signs of jaw damage.
 Basic oral hygiene helps, too -- brush your teeth and floss regularly.

 What you can do: Your doctor may be able to change your medication dosage to keep you from feeling so run down.
 A healthy diet and drinking enough water can help, too.

-A stem-cell transplant will make your immune system weak for a few weeks, which makes it hard to fight off serious infections like pneumonia.
+A stem-cell transplant may make your immune system weak for a few weeks, which makes it hard to fight off serious infections like pneumonia.
 Chemotherapy drugs can lower your numbers of disease-fighting white blood cells.
 Some people get infections after they have surgery to fix damaged bones, too.

 After you have chemotherapy and radiation, you can get painful sores inside your mouth.

 What you can do: Your doctor could lower your medicine dosage or even stop using that drug if your pain gets too bad.
-She can also give you a separate medication to ease these symptoms.
+They can also give you a separate medication to ease these symptoms.

 Surgery to fix bones damaged by myeloma can also cause temporary pain.

 What you can do: Pain-relieving drugs can make you feel better for the few days after surgery.